4.8

 Image: ChateauVersailles.fr

-Formerly the palace chapel, the Hercules Room was the last room to be built during Louis XIV’s reign and was completed in Louis XV’s reign.
+Originally the palace chapel, the Hercules Room was the final room constructed during Louis XIV’s reign, completed in the era of Louis XV.

 The work in the room was officially completed in 1736 as soon as François Lemoyne completed the ceiling painting of The Apotheosis of Hercules.